 Mile Marker 43-45 (Everyone) Crewing along the paved section can be anywhere from where Windy Gap meets CCC Camp Rd (there's a big area here, but it can get muddy) until the turn off of Cool Springs-Holly Creek Rd to Emery Creek Rd.
 Respect private property and easements, stay out of the road, and don't block intersections.
-Don't go down Emery Creek Rd - it's unpaved ickyness, and the folks in the neighborhood back there don't like strangers (people on foot or bikes are OK, but they wouldn't like a ton of traffic).
+Don't go down Emery Creek Rd - it's unpaved ickyness, and the folks in the neighborhood back there don't like strangers (people on foot or bikes are OK, but they wouldn't like a ton of traffic clogging their road).
 Again, be kind and be smart.

 Saturday runners only.